Sergio00166/webFILE/README.md

 It is intended for a home usage

-Same as python3 -m http.server but more customizable (you can make it look better editting the index.html located on the templates directory)
-<br>With a custom video and audio player
+Same as python3 -m http.server but with better appareance (custom video and audio player and a custom file page made entirely with native html5 css and js)

 Some browsers cannot play some video formats, and others can because this project is not using transcoding (and will not) to convert in realtime the media